 And then I noticed that you mentioned equity-free twice.
 So how important is it to you as a founder to preserve your equity?

 We’ve had a client come to us looking to raise money, and they had already given away 15% of the company to advisors.
 I can’t do anything with that.
-So I was very keen on the fact that you mentioned: equity-free and preserving that from lessons learned.
+So I was very keen that you mentioned: equity-free and preserving that from lessons learned.

 Right.
 Absolutely.
 I think for anyone listening, as you say, Mike, there’ll always be times where you feel stressed.
 You think you need something to move your company forward, especially when you’re just an idea on paper.
 And it can be easy, or seemingly easy, to say I’m going to give away some equity to an advisor, to y an accelerator program, whatever it is, and then assume that it’s going to help you massively.
 But, still, the thing that will massively help you the most is simply rolling up your sleeves, building a rock-solid foundation, getting your tech and product-market fit from day one, if you can, and there are these equity-free programs, like I mentioned, out there.
 So you need to find them and then maximize any benefit from them.